cslab/csspin/docs/installation.rst

 .. code-block:: console

-   $ python38 -m pip install --user pipx
+   $ python -m pip install --user pipx
-   $ python38 -m pipx ensurepath
+   $ python -m pipx ensurepath

 ``ensurepath`` adds ``$HOME/.local/bin`` to your shell's configuration, so commands from packages installed by ``pipx`` are